gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 attribute name and keeps its first occurrence.
 Comparing each new name with all retained names costs O(n²) per tag. turbohtml uses a per-tag [open-addressed hash set](https://en.wikipedia.org/wiki/Open_addressing), keyed by an [FNV-1a](https://en.wikipedia.org/wiki/Fowler%E2%80%93Noll%E2%80%93Vaughan_hash_function) hash stored on each attribute.
 Insertion and duplicate detection then cost O(n) across the tag.
-Clearing the table with `memset` for every tag would restore the unwanted cost.
+Clearing the table with `memset` per tag would restore the unwanted cost.
 Each slot carries an epoch, and incrementing one 64-bit counter invalidates all prior slots.
 A counter incremented once per tag cannot wrap during a run that completes.

 The epoch avoids moving the cost into reset.
 Clearing a table sized for a hostile tag after each normal tag would make subsequent work proportional to the attacker's peak allocation.
-A slot belongs to the current tag only when its stored epoch matches the tokenizer counter.
-Incrementing that counter invalidates every slot in constant time.
+A slot belongs to the current tag when its stored epoch matches the tokenizer counter.
+Incrementing that counter invalidates the slots in constant time.
 Reaching a 64-bit wrap would require more tags than a completing process can consume.

 Deep nesting threatens the C stack.
 Twenty thousand opening `<div>` tags make recursive serialization, sanitization, or conversion descend twenty thousand levels.
 The iterative tree builder uses an explicit